4Ax-Technologies/capture_device1/Network model.md

 DamageDetectnet50 is a detectnet_v2 50 layer network model retrained on 4Ax's damage0.2 database using appropriate data augmentation.

 Damage used for training included cracking of various types and sizes, deep scorching caused by lightning strikes and a range of delamination instances.
-Approximately 100 configuration variables were tested through iterative tweaks to the configuration file.
-"Healthy" and "damage" classes were used initially, but it turns out that end-users are only interested in whether damage is present.
+Approximately 100 configuration variables were tested through iterative tweaks to the configuration file. "healthy" and "damage" classes were used initially, but it turns out that end-users are only interested in whether damage is present.
 Therefore the damage0.2 database uses a single class, where each image has a matching label, consisting of coordinates of the damage bounding box.
 In practice this is the x and y coordinates (in pixels) of the top left and bottom right corners.
 Early (2 class) training limited the number of training epochs to 10, but by